 When the holidays roll around, it's easy to grab a box of candy canes and hang them on the tree like every other year.
 But this year, you want to jazz it up a bit.
-Luckily, there are many different ways to decorate with these minty canes.
+Luckily, there are many different options for decorating with candy canes.
 In fact, some ideas may even inspire more holiday magic for your DIY decorations.

 Bright Holiday Candleholder

-If you're looking to make a statement during the holiday season, this homemade candy cane centerpiece will do the trick as it screams Christmas time.
-Put some of your favorite red and white flowers in the middle to really complete the look.
-Find a flower vase that doesn't have any curves along the edges then adhere the candy canes to the vase with hot glue.
+If you're looking to make a statement during the holiday season, this homemade candy cane centerpiece will do the trick, as it screams Christmas time.
+Put some of your favorite red and white flowers in the middle to complete the look.
+Find a cylindrical flower vase or can and then adhere the candy canes to the vase with hot glue.
 Glue your favorite ribbon around it too.

-All you need is small googly eyes, small red puffs, and brown pipe cleaners.
-Wind the pipe cleaner at the curved end of the candy cane to create antlers then hot glue to adhere.
-Hot glue eyes and puff balls to create a nose and eyes.
+All you need is small googly eyes, small red pom poms, and brown pipe cleaners.
+Wind the pipe cleaner at the curved end of the candy cane to create antlers, then hot glue to adhere.
+Hot glue eyes and pom pom balls to create a nose and eyes.